91nunocosta/python-package/CONTRIBUTING.md

+# Contributing

-# Preparing the development environment
+## Preparing the development environment

 If you want to test or change the source code, prepare your local environment.